isabella232/debian-9-nginx-passenger-nodejs-8/README.md

-# Phusion Passenger with Node.js 8 on Ubuntu 16.04 LTS (Xenial Xerus)
+# Phusion Passenger with Node.js 8 on Debian 9

 This image provides a common Node.js hosting environment.
 The intent is for the ode.js application itself to be stored in persistent storage wihch is then mounted in to this image at `/var/www`

 ## Updates

-Please consult [the official Ubuntu site](https://www.ubuntu.com/info/release-end-of-life) for information on when this version of Ubuntu becomes end of life.
+Please consult [the official Debian site](https://wiki.debian.org/DebianReleases) for information on when this version of Debian becomes end of life.

 Please consult [the official Node.js site](https://github.com/nodejs/LTS) to know when this version of Node.js becomes end of life.
 It is recommended that you move to a newer version of Node.js once this version passed out of active support.